 Angle Sensitive Pixels

-The original goal here was to be able to detect and localize luminescent or fluorescent sources in a 3-D matrix (i.e tissue) or solution without need for a lens and at very low cost/size.
-The key idea that made this possible is the Angle Sensitive Pixel or ASP.
-This structure, which can be made entirely using the layers of a standard CMOS process, detects information about the incident angle of light striking it by imaging the diffraction pattern formed by the Talbot effect.
-An array of ASPs captures the 4D light field allowing the ability to digitally refocus rays, estimate depth, and even localize light sources in a 3-D volume.
-Since then, we have spurred on multiple efforts at various levels of hierarchy, from opto-electronic device development inside of standard CMOS , circuit + system design (to handle and preprocess data from large numbers of ASPs), and machine learning and signal processing for plenoptic imaging, even optically computing the first layer of convolutional neural networks for energy-efficient deep learning!
+Our original goal was to detect and localize luminescent or fluorescent sources in a 3D matrix (such as tissue) or solution without using a lens and at low cost and size.
+The key idea that made this possible is the Angle-Sensitive Pixel (ASP).
+This structure, which can be fabricated entirely in a standard CMOS process, detects the angle of incident light by capturing the diffraction pattern formed as the light passes through a pair of stacked diffraction gratings made from metal in the routing layers of the CMOS process.
+An array of ASPs can capture the incident 4D light field, allowing us to digitally refocus images post-capture, estimate feature depth within the visual scene, and even localize multiple light sources in a 3D volume.
+Since then, we have researched ASP functionality at multiple levels of abstraction, from opto-electronic device development inside of standard CMOS, to circuit and system design to preprocess data from large numbers of ASPs, and further to machine-learning-based signal processing for plenoptic imaging.
+ASPs can extract information from the scene directly that would otherwise need to be computed post-capture, at the cost of power and system bandwidth.
+We have used this sensitivity to optically compute the first layer of convolutional neural networks for energy-efficient deep learning, and are now experimenting with ASPs as ultra-low-power sensors for power-starved robotic systems and sensor networks.

 By combining very compact amplification and digitization of neural signals with angle sensitive pixels, we are building multi-hundred active electrode arrays intermingled with lensless imaging for simultaneous opto-electronic recording of neural tissue.
 We are also building on this, combined with techniques we have developed for low power, low noise neural recording to ultimately develop implantable opto-electronic neural probes.